RafaRed/Mascara/README.md

 # Mascara

+# Main Objective
+Do random searches, making harder to generate and sell the user profile.

+# How to
+Configure the config.py file with yourt own dir.
 Start with "python mascara.py"

-# Main Objective
-Do random searches, making harder to generate a user profile.